-‘Dog Sitters Gone Wild’: Owner Comes Home To Shirtless Men, Lube, And A Camcorder
+Dog Sitters Gone Wild: Owner Comes Home To Shirtless Men, Lube, And A Camcorder

 Klete Keller got more than he bargained for when he contracted a dog sitter, who has requested to remain anonymous according to KRON4, to look after his pet while he was away.
 He booked the dog sitter using an app called Wag!, and it was his first time having a bad experience.
 Keller returned home early, at about 1 a.m., to find a scene that he could only describe as horrific, accompanied by a smell that he couldn’t exactly identify, but could describe as disgusting.

 When Keller walked in his front door, the first thing he reported noticing is that two shirtless men he did not know were sitting together on his couch.
 As he scanned the room, he then noticed a camcorder on the end table next to an open bottle of personal lubricant.
 He asked the men to leave his house, which they did comply with after gathering their belongings.
-Keller told KRON4 that it was pretty self explanatory what was going on in house while he was away, but there was still the question of where the dog sitter he contracted was?
+Keller told KRON4 that it was pretty self-explanatory what was going on in the house while he was away, but there was still the question of where the dog sitter he contracted was?
 She was nowhere to be seen.

 Before the men left, Keller asked them where the woman he hired to watch his dog was, to which they told him she was in the shower.
 When the dog sitter was contacted for a comment, she offered what has been described as a “hard to believe” explanation for what was going on.